kyma-project/test-infra/cmd/image-builder/README.md

 * supports pushing the same images to multiple repositories
 * supports caching of built layers to reduce build times

-## Known issues
+## Known Issues

 1. Currently, building different variants of the same image is not working.
 The issue is tracked in https://github.com/kyma-project/test-infra/issues/5975
 2. This tool is still at an early stage of development.
 It is stable enough as a replacement for `docker build`.
 However, you can expect bugs and codebase changes.

 For any other problems, please raise an [issue](https://github.com/kyma-project/test-infra/issues/new?assignees=&labels=area%2Fci%2C+bug&template=bug-report.md&title=image-builder:%20).

-## Use config.yaml file
+## Use `config.yaml` File

 `image-builder` requires a configuration file to be provided with a set of variables, which are used during the execution.
 A `--config` flag is required.

 For more information, refer to the [config.go](config.go) file.